A Classically Black Arts Salon: Beauty Found in the Cracks

 Philadelphia, PA, 19123

-Classically Black and Opera Philadelphia invite you to an elegant evening of art, music, and conversation at A Classically Black Arts Salon: Beauty Found in the Cracks, an experience at the intersection of visual art, operatic voices, and Afro-diasporic cultural reclamation.
+Classically Black and Opera Philadelphia invite you to an elegant evening of music, art, and conversation at A Classically Black Arts Salon: Beauty Found in the Cracks, an experience at the intersection of operatic voices, visual art, and Afro-diasporic cultural reclamation.
 Guests will enjoy passed appetizers alongside a curated selection of wine and cocktails featuring exceptional Black-owned wines and spirits.

-Featuring performances by baritone Brian Major and soprano Michelle Johnson, artwork by visual artist, art historian, curator, and author Lavett Ballard, and food courtesy of chefs Omar Tate and Cybille St. Aude‑Tate of Honeysuckle.
+Featuring performances by soprano Michelle Johnson and baritone Brian Major, artwork by visual artist, art historian, curator, and author Lavett Ballard and Philadelphia-based African-American folk artist Susan Ragland, with food courtesy of chefs Omar Tate and Cybille St. Aude‑Tate of Michelin-recommended restaurant Honeysuckle.

 Honeysuckle